janewliang/agg_utility/README.md

 This repository contains the source code for the [R Shiny app]( https://janewliang.shinyapps.io/agg_utility/) associated with the paper

-> **Liang, J. W., Green, R. C., and Kraft, P. (2023).
+> **Liang, J. W., Christensen, K. D., Green, R. C., and Kraft, P. (2023).
 A framework evaluating the utility of multi-gene, multi-disease population-based panel testing that accounts for uncertainty in penetrance estimates.**

 The app uses the `rhandsontable` package to incorporate interactive data tables, as well as the `plotly` and `ggplot2` packages for visualization.
 Please see the `ui.R` and `server.R` files for more information.